emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: void emscripten_run_preload_plugins_data(char* data, int size, const char *suffix, void *arg, em_run_preload_plugins_data_onload_func onload, em_arg_callback_func onerror)

 	Runs preload plugins on a buffer of data asynchronously.
 This is a "data" version of :c:func:`emscripten_run_preload_plugins`, which receives raw data as input instead of a filename (this can prevent the need to write data to a file first).
+See :ref:`preloading-plugins` for more information on preload plugins.

 	When file is loaded then the ``onload`` callback will be called.
 If any error occurs ``onerror`` will be called.